 The Plan investments are managed by Vanguard Fiduciary Trust Company (Vanguard).
 Vanguard is the trustee as defined by the Plan, and therefore, the investment transactions qualify as party-in-interest transactions.
-Arnerich Massena is the investment advisor for the Plan, and fees paid for investment advisory services qualify as party-in-interest transactions.
+SageView is the investment advisor for the Plan, and fees paid for investment advisory services qualify as party-in-interest transactions.
+Fees incurred by the Plan for investment management services and investment advisory services are included in administrative expenses.
 Certain other expenses of the Plan for recordkeeping, legal and accounting fees are included in administrative expenses.
 Expenses paid by the Company are not included in the statements of changes in net assets available for benefits.